mraggi/sismos/README.md

 python sismos.py matrix.txt
 ```

 to use the default settings.
+The full set of options are described below.
+See [the bottom of the README](#example-usage) for an example.

 ```txt
 usage: sismos.py [-h] [-t TIME] [-e ERROR] [-n NUM_RESTARTS] [-p POP_SIZE]